Menu

 Security Best Practices

-1. Use getUser() instead of getSession() on Server-side
+1. Use getUser() Instead of getSession() on Server-side

 const { data: { user } } = await supabase.auth.getUser();